-So, if you are sleeping well and you have a lot of energy, and then go for it.
-Do a high intensity type workout.
+So, if you are sleeping well and you have a lot of energy, then go for it.
+Do a high intensity type of workout.

-If you’re not sleeping, the only exercise you should do is yoga, walking, or Pilates . . . nothing high in intensity, or you’re putting your heart at risk.
+If you’re not sleeping, the only exercise you should do is yoga, walking, or Pilates... nothing high in intensity, or you would be putting your heart at risk.

-First, they’re not going to lose weight this way—weight loss, too, requires healing sleep and secondly, they’re going to create a lot of chest problems.
+First, they’re not going to lose weight this way—weight loss, too, requires healing sleep.
+Secondly, they’re going to create a lot of chest problems.